Mercia Asset Management Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Mercia Asset Management PLC announced the purchase of 60,000 Ordinary Shares at a price of 30.00 pence each as part of its Share Buyback Programme.
-The company intends to cancel these shares, which will affect the total number of shares in issue and may impact shareholder calculations under the Financial Conduct Authority’s rules.
+Mercia Asset Management PLC has executed a share buyback, purchasing 120,000 of its own ordinary shares at a price of 30 pence each on the London Stock Exchange.
+This move is part of its ongoing Share Buyback Programme, which aims to reduce the number of shares in circulation, potentially increasing the value of remaining shares and providing a return to shareholders.
+Following this transaction, the company holds 12,411,063 shares in treasury, with 430,087,067 shares remaining in circulation.
+This action may impact shareholder calculations regarding their interest in the company under the Financial Conduct Authority’s rules.

 The most recent analyst rating on (GB:MERC) stock is a Hold with a £32.00 price target.
 To see the full list of analyst forecasts on Mercia Asset Management stock, see the GB:MERC Stock Forecast page.